airswap/airswap-about/technology/glossary.md

 **Takers accept prices and "take" a market.** On order books, takers execute market buys or sells against existing orders created by makers.
 On P2P systems, takers come online when they intend to make a trade and connect to available makers to fetch pricing data.

+# Atomic Swaps

+**In database systems** an atomic transaction is an indivisible and irreducible series of operations such that either all occur or none occur.
+This concept of "atomicity" translates to smart contracts programmed to perform multiple digital token transfers in a single transaction.
+This enables multiple assets held by multiple parties to change hands without the risk of any party not receiving his or her funds.
+Atomic swaps are the core of P2P systems like AirSwap.

 # Slippage and Front-running

 **Slippage occurs when** a trade executes differently than the expected price.
 This is caused by other orders being executed ahead of the submitted order.
 [Slippage](https://www.investopedia.com/terms/s/slippage.asp) can be to either the detriment and benefit to a trader, depending on which direction it occurs.
 Slippage is commonplace in all continuous markets, that is, a market where the previous order impacts the price of the next.
 Slippage is avoidable in P2P systems, which are not continuous.